‘Shameless’ Star Cameron Monaghan Celebrates 26th Birthday

-As hard as it might be for fans of Shameless who have watched Cameron Monaghan grow and enter adulthood, the actor turned 26-years-old today!
+As hard as it might be for fans of Shameless who have watched Cameron Monaghan grow and enter adulthood, the actor turned 26 years old on Friday!

 According to Famous Birthdays, Cameron was born on August 16 in Santa Monica, California.
 He and his single mother Diane moved to Boca Raton, Florida, where he spent most of his childhood.

-Monaghan is best known for his role as Ian Gallagher in Showtime’s acclaimed series Shameless.
+Cameron is best known for his role as Ian Gallagher in Showtime’s acclaimed series Shameless.
 He since built a name for himself in the Fox series Gotham as Jerome Valeska and Jeremiah Valeska (the Joker).
 Cameron is the youngest actor to date to land a role as the Joker.

 While he is best known for Shameless and Gotham, he has many other credits under his name.
 Cameron played Mason in Vampire Academy in 2014.
 He also had appearances in Malcolm in the Middle, Monk, Fringe, and NCIS.